 Crochet Rope Stitch

 - Any size hook.
-I used US G6/4 mm crochet hook (Did you know you can purchase my go-to hooks on Amazon?)
+I used US G6/4 mm crochet hook (Check out my favorite hooks here)

 - A yarn weight that works with your hook size.
 I used worsted weight yarn.